jp-cpe/fleet-api-postman-collection/README.md

-# FleetDM API Postman Collection
+# Fleet API Postman Collection

 This repository contains a comprehensive Postman collection for the Fleet API (version 4.7.0).
 The collection was created based on the [official Fleet REST API documentation](https://fleetdm.com/docs/rest-api/rest-api#rest-api).